 Bulletin Board: Based on the reading, what might be some youth development goals for prevention of youth delinquency (target population- at-risk-youth)?
-If prevention is not effective, what are some of the consequences facing youth-at-risk?
-Identify possible risk factors facing youth in community, family, school, and among their peers?
-What are some possible adolescent health and problems derived from those risk factors?
-What strategies have been implemented in your organization or community to address delinquent behaviors?
+If prevention is not effective, what are some of the consequences facing youth- at-risk?
+Identify possible risk factors facing youth in community, family, school, and among their page? among their peers?4) What are some possible adolescent health and problems derived from those risk factors?5) What strategies have been implemented in your organization or community to address delinquent behaviors?
 Assignment: Research Paper on Root Cause, Due December 9th